Libensemble/libe-community-examples/gen_updates_cnn/README.md

 In this example, one model is optimized in parallel by a parent "generator" model based on the summed gradients from the N "simulator" models.
-For this simpler example, users must only specify the number of workers `-n N` and start a background redis server for data-streaming.
+For this simple example, users must only specify the number of workers `-n N` and start a background redis server for data-streaming.

 ## Setup